shravankshenoy/upstage_hackathon_auto_quiz_generator/README.md

 2. **Upstage Solar Embedding API** : To convert the text to embedding to be used in RAG portion of LLM as an evaluator
 3. **Upstage Chat API** : Used to generate answer from question (and thus used as evaluator LLM)

+## Technologies used
+Built using Upstage API, Langchain, Haystack, Gradio, Groq

 ## How to run it locally?

 ## To dos